Q. What is colostrum?

 Q. Quality of colostrum?

-A. There are many different colostrum products on the market of varying qualitites.
-Cows should be pasture fed and the feed should be certified as free of heavy metals, pesticides and anti-biotics.
+A. There are many different colostrum products on the market of varying qualities.
+Cows should be pasture fed and the feed should be certified as free of heavy metals, pesticides and antibiotics.
 The single most important thing that affects the quality of colostrum is the way it is processed; nearly all colostrum products have been pasteurised or spray-dried, which involves temperatures well in excess of 70°C. Because colostrum is a body fluid and is a "bio-active product", many of its components get damaged or are destroyed by high temperatures.
 Our holvita™ colostrum is filtered by a process that does not involve heat.
 Read about our method of filtration here.